aroeseler/HMC-Turnstile/README.txt

 GitHub does not upload the packages when pushing
 You must run the following lines before using yarn start to run the webpage

-First, set your directory to flipper-glob-webpage
+First, set your directory to turnstile-webpage

 yarn global add create-react-app yarn global add firebase --dev